The body has a hierarchy of needs. A hierarchy of things without which it will die.

 Aim to do this 2 – 3 times a week.

-You’ve just cleared a load of HIF-1 from your system.
+Congratulations, you’ve just cleared a load of HIF-1 from your system.

 If you were to do this 3 times a week for the next few months, you’d see a noticeable improvement in your health.

-As part of my one on one coaching I teach you exactly how to control these systems at the very top of the hierarchy so you can build health quickly and effortlessly even if you’ve got zero spare time.
+In my coaching program I teach you exactly how to control these systems at the very top of the hierarchy so you can build health quickly and effortlessly even if you’ve got zero spare time.
 You can get started here >>